 Graeae Write to Play Year 5

-Charlotte is one of five writers who have been selected for Graeae’s Write to Play programme.
-Over the course of the year, she will produce a monologue, a duologue and a full length play.
-Extracts of these pieces will be performed by professional actors and shared with this year’s partner organisations (Talawa, Tamasha, Oval House, Bush and Soho).
-Charlotte will be mentored by playwright and actor, Somalia Seaton throughout the year.
-She will also be attending masterclasses to develop her craft, led by the likes of Ola Animashawun, Inua Ellams and Matilda Ibini.
+Charlotte was one of five writers selected for Graeae’s Write to Play programme.
+Over the course of the year, she produced a monologue, a duologue and a full length play.
+Extracts of these pieces were be performed by professional actors and shared with this year’s partner organisations (Talawa, Tamasha, Oval House, Bush and Soho).
+An extract of her full length play, Rhubarb was staged at the Bush Theatre in Januay 2019.
+Charlotte was mentored by playwright and actor, Somalia Seaton throughout the year.
+She attended masterclasses to develop her craft, led by the likes of Ola Animashawun, Inua Ellams and Matilda Ibini.

 1Xtra Live Monologues – Commissioned by BBC Writersroom and 1Xtra Live

 Charlotte was one of seven writers selected by BBC Writersroom and 1Xtra Live to write a monologue inspired by a song from an artist who would perform at 1Xtra Live Manchester 2017.
 Charlotte wrote a piece inspired by ‘Hurtin Me’ by Stefflon Don, which was performed by Zoe Ndlovu.